Providing Support for Survivors

 Events Related to Survivor Support

-The Center for Equity and Inclusive Excellence and the Gender & LGBTQIA Center sponsor Supporting Survivors Week (SSW) in the fall semester and spring semester.
+The Office of Inclusive Excellence Education & Development and the Gender & LGBTQIA Center sponsor Supporting Survivors Week (SSW) in the fall semester and spring semester.
 Supporting Survivors Week has events include:

 - Take Back the Night